Roger Federer says he is retiring from pro tennis at age 41

-Roger Federer is retiring from professional tennis at age 41 after a series of knee operations, closing a career in which he won 20 Grand Slam titles, finished five seasons ranked No. 1 and helped create a golden era of men’s tennis with rivals Rafael Nadal and Novak Djokovic.
+Roger Federer announced Thursday that he is retiring from professional tennis at age 41 after winning 20 Grand Slam titles.

-Federer posted what he called a “bittersweet decision” via both a written statement and an audio clip on Thursday, less than two weeks after 23-time major champion Serena Williams played what is expected to be the last match of her career.
+Federer posted what he called a ”bittersweet decision” via social media on Thursday, less than a week after 23-time major champion Serena Williams played what is expected to the last match of her career.

 Combined, the exits by two of the greatest athletes in their sport’s history represent a significant turning of the page.

-“As many of you know, the past three years have presented me with challenges in the form of injuries and surgeries.
-I’ve worked hard to return to full competitive form,” said Federer, who is home in Switzerland.
-“But I also know my body’s capacities and limits, and its message to me lately has been clear.”
+”As many of you know, the past three years have presented me with challenges in the form of injuries and surgeries.
+I’ve worked hard to return to full competitive form,” Federer wrote on Twitter. ”But I also know my body’s capacities and limits, and its message to me lately has been clear.”

-But he had appeared at an event marking the 100-year anniversary of Centre Court at the All England Club this July and said he hoped to return to play there “one more time.”
+But he had appeared at an event marking the 100-year anniversary of Centre Court at the All England Club this July and said he hoped to come back to play there ”one more time.”

 He also had said he would return to tournament action in his home country at the Swiss Indoors in October.